khulnasoft-lab/hooker/docs/actions/actions.md

 _So that_, I can effectively tag my resources.

-## Configuring Postee Actions
+## Configuring Hooker Actions
-In this README, we’ll walk through a scenario in which a user wants to act on a security event received from Tracee, an open source runtime security tool.
-In this scenario, the user will set up the Postee Exec Action to save logs for forensic purposes and then use the Postee HTTP Action to ship the saved logs to a remote server.
+In this README, we’ll walk through a scenario in which a user wants to act on a security event received from Tracker, an open source runtime security tool.
+In this scenario, the user will set up the Hooker Exec Action to save logs for forensic purposes and then use the Hooker HTTP Action to ship the saved logs to a remote server.

-In this case, the incoming security event from Tracee is received by Postee and evaluated by the following route YAML definition:
+In this case, the incoming security event from Tracker is received by Hooker and evaluated by the following route YAML definition:

 ![img.png](../img/img.png)